Black0nion/WebsocketGUI/README.md

 # WebSocketGUI
 This is a simple GUI to test Websockets.

+## Hosted
+This repo contains the source of the WebsocketGUI.
+If you don't want to host your own server (for example to be able to access local websockets), you can use [our hosted site](https://black0nion.github.io/WebsocketGUI/).

 ## Setup
 *NOTE: The website needs to be hosted on a webserver.
 It doesn't work when you open it as a file because of CORS errors (if someone knows how to fix them, please open a PR).
 Described here are some ways to easily host the GUI on a Webserver.
 More instructions may follow.*
 ### Live Server